1.Purpose

 The Emergency Management Program organization shall consist of the following:

-1. An Office of Emergency Management led by a director, under the direction of the Vice Chancellor for Business Affairs.
-Staffing needs of this office will be assessed on an ongoing basis and determined by the director and Vice Chancellor for Business Affairs.
+1. An Office of Emergency Management led by a director, under the direction of the Vice Chancellor for Finance and Administration.
+Staffing needs of this office will be assessed on an ongoing basis and determined by the director and Vice Chancellor for Finance and Administration.

 2. The Crisis Policy Group (CPG) is the senior level response team that sets policy for the university’s disaster response and recovery efforts.
 The CPG works under the direction of the Chancellor (or Chancellor’s designee) and is comprised of members of the Chancellor’s executive staff at the discretion of the Chancellor.